jan-ba/RapidRoll/README.md

 ```bash
 sudo apt-get install libglfw3 libglfw3-dev libfreetype6-dev
 ```
 Install the Google C++ Testing Framework and ensure it is recognised by the compiler.
-You can refer to the lectures (installation steps)[https://ad-wiki.informatik.uni-freiburg.de/teaching/Manuals/Gtest].
+You can refer to the lectures [installation steps](https://ad-wiki.informatik.uni-freiburg.de/teaching/Manuals/Gtest).

 ### Building the game